 Development will be further supported throughout the year by a wide range of industry professionals including agents, producers, sales agents, screenwriters, festival programmers, script editors, directors, distributors and executives.
 These might meet participants individually, they might take part in our exclusive online Q&As (answering participants’ own questions) or they might be available to talk to informally at Network events.

 Network builds your connections with the film industry and puts you in touch with the people and organisations you need.
-The project will run a dedicated website featuring exclusive discussion forums, blogs, a news site for relevant industry updates, an online message board, guest speakers, email feedback and more.
+The project will run this dedicated website featuring exclusive discussion forums, blogs, a news site for relevant industry updates, an online message board, guest speakers, email feedback and more.
 Participants can list their biogs, contact details, project information, CVs and showreels.
 A virtual network is always available to you: nobody needs to suffer from last minute scheduling or lost earnings.

-What previous NETWORK participants said about their experience:
+What past NETWORK participants said about their experience:

 • [My project] is ready to go out!
 I am much clearer on what it is and how to make it.
 Ready to start.